alantump/Hotel_review_project/README.md

 Thus, people are willing to pay quite a bit more for hotels with good scores (see literature: https://api.semanticscholar.org/CorpusID:54877756 or https://api.semanticscholar.org/CorpusID:203160926).
 On the other hand, this also means that people pay too much for hotels whose scores do not reflect their true quality.

-Here we want to better inform consumers by developing an app (Hopefully Google Chrome extension)  that allows them to better judge the quality of the hotel by providing additional information about the ratings and reviews.
+Here I developed an app (Hopefully soon Google Chrome extension) to better inform consumers hat allows them to better judge the quality of the hotel by providing additional information about the ratings and reviews.

+It has following features:

 1. Trend Detector: which identifies hotels that have deteriorating review scores by comparing averawge ratings with recency weighted averages.
 2. A quantitative and qualitative overview of the hotels.
 3. A Rag-system allowing the customer to ask questions about a specific hotel (e.g., How is the internet connection?) or generally Hotels in an area (Which hotels have good beds?).
 Not Implemented yet:
-4. Bonus: Reason Extractor.
+4. Not implemented yet: Reason Extractor.
 An NLP model that identifies reviews that are associated with deteriorating hotels, thereby providing additional insights.
-5. Bonus: A Recommendation system allowing to find similar Hotels.
+5. Not implemented yet: A Recommendation system allowing to find similar Hotels.

 ## How to use it